LeonZhaio/Kana/README.md

 ![Banner](assets/kana-banner.png)

 ### Features
+- **Playlists:** Kana has an inbuilt playlist system, that allows you to add tracks and play directly from them.
+No external URLs needed.
+- **Feature-rich:** Kana supports playing URLs from *many* platforms and websites, and allows searching for specific tracks from **7 platforms**.
 - **WhatsApp:** Most commands that Kana currently has can be run in WhatsApp, as well as Discord, after doing a simple one-time linking of both accounts.
 In a League of Legends (ranked) game and don't want to tab out?
 Just use your phone to WhatsApp the command to Kana! (an absolutely true and real example from past experiences)
 - **Clean:** There are absolutely no premium subscriptions, which also means no advertisements for them in footers or images of embeds.
-We also try not to overwhelm the user with information every time a command is executed.
 - **Modern:** Uses the latest version of discord.js and the Sapphire framework, and uses Discord's slash commands, even having autocomplete.
 - **Free:** Kana is, and always will be, completely free to use.
 No vote-locked commands, no paywalls, no advertisements.
 - **Reliable:** Minimal downtime. (except during major updates)